By Samantha Chin

 Their answers will surprise you.

-PERSONNA has been supporting leaders to lead change since 2010.
+PERSONNA has been supporting innovative leaders to deliver fast business impact since 2010.
 We work with Sales & Marketing in Technology, Media and Retail.